LucidtechAI/las-docs/authentication/README.md

 To acquire an access token we need to ask the auth endpoint with our client id and client secret for access.
 This is done by performing a HTTP POST request to the token endpoint /oauth2/token with two headers provided.
-One header should be Authorization with base64 encoded client_id and client secret and one header should be Content-Type which will always contain the same value 'application/x-www-form-urlencoded'.
+One header should be 'Authorization' with base64 encoded client_id and client secret and one header should be 'Content-Type' which will always contain the same value 'application/x-www-form-urlencoded'.

 | Header name   | Header value                                |